 In the eighteenth century England wrung from Spain and France a virtual monopoly of the slave trade and contracted to supply the Spanish West Indies with 144,000 negroes within 30 years.
 But it was also from England that the movement for emancipation sprang.
-Samuel Wesley senr. was an early opponent of the slave trade, declaring in a contribution to John Dunton's Athenian Oracle, 'I … cannot see how such a trade (tho' much used by Christians) can be any way justified, and fairly reconciled to the Christian law.'
+Samuel Wesley senr. was an early opponent of the slave trade: an unsigned article in the Athenian Oracle, for which Samuel shared responsibility with his brother-in-law John Dunton, declared 'I … cannot see how such a trade (tho' much used by Christians) can be any way justified, and fairly reconciled to the Christian law.'

 In 1738 Whitefield advocated the introduction of slave labour into Georgia, in order to work the land granted to him for an orphanage, though he envisaged their being humanely treated and taught the gospel.
 Within two year he had changed his view and published a letter to the slave-owners of North America which aroused fierce controversy.
 But he still condoned the use of slave labour on the plantation he bought in 1747.